-For children or young people with the most significant and complex needs, a special resource base class or special school may be considered more appropriate.
+For children or young people with the most significant and complex needs, a specialist resource base (SRB) or special school may be considered more appropriate.
 Attendance in any specialist setting must be considered and agreed by the local authority Panel.